-Another important piece of regulation in Europe's securities sector is the European Market Infrastructure Regulation (EMIR), which implements the G20 decisions to reform OTC derivatives markets by requiring these instruments to be centrally cleared, if they are sufficiently standardised.
+Another important piece of regulation in Europe's securities sector is EMIR, which implements the G20 decisions to reform OTC derivatives markets by requiring these instruments to be centrally cleared if they are sufficiently standardised.
 EMIR entered into force on 16 August 2012 and has since been complemented by numerous Level 2 technical standards.